Other energy companies reviews

 Which? verdict on Ebico

-Ebico customers awarded it five stars out of five for both bill accuracy and value for money.
+Ebico customers awarded it five stars out of five for both online customer service and value for money.

 Ebico Zero could be of particular benefit if you are a low energy user, or a second-home owner.

-Ebico now offers five different energy plans, including tariffs for Economy 7 users and prepayment meters.
+Ebico now offers five energy plans, including tariffs for Economy 7 users and prepayment meters.

 Ebico doesn’t produce the energy it sells, but works in partnership with Robin Hood Energy.
 Robin Hood supplies its energy, reads customers' meters, sends bills and collects payments.
 SSE was its previous supply partner up until March 2017.

-Ebico were slow to fix complaints in the last half of 2017:
+Ebico was slow to fix complaints in the second half of 2018:

 In our snapshot investigation into energy companies' customer waiting times, Ebico took 3min 47sec to answer calls to its customer services.
 While other companies took far longer, Ebico wasn't one of the fastest.
 The quickest company took just 10 seconds on average to pick up customers' calls.